nature1995/Flight-Delay-Prediction/README.md

 # Flight-Delay-Prediction

-This repo is 2018 Fall EE608 Final Project: Flight Delay Prediction
+This repo is 2018 Fall EE608 Final Project: The Prediction of Flight Delays Using Regression Method

 ### Team Member: